 It was a significant coincidence when I joined Evansville Obedience Club in 2002, and later that year I created my first website, to promote my dogs.
 I took over the club's site in 2010.
 The color palate is based on the official club colors.
 Aside from the club's logo, I've created most of the graphics.
 This large site requires frequent updates for class schedules, trials, and other events and information.

 As of November 2019, while most of the site is still my design the current webmaster has not kept all of the styles.
 The above link is to a previous version when I was still maintaining the site.

-Like many a web designer I began my career by creating a site for himself.
-In 2002, I needed to find homes for the puppies that my Doberman, Rufina, had.
+Like many a web designer I began my career by creating my own website.
+In 2002, I needed to find homes for my puppies.
 For many, breeding is not a money making venture, it is a passion.
 So hiring someone to create a website wasn't financially feasible for me.

 Later I became frustrated by the limitations of Front Page and decided to learn how to code.
 Solving puzzles has always been rewarding for me.
 When I could create a web page from scratch by writing HTML in Notepad, I knew I wanted a career in web design.
 I had found a type of work that was creative and more fun for me than optometry.